Salmon run: Return from the ocean

-After several years wandering huge distances in the ocean, most surviving salmon return to the same natal rivers where they were spawned.
+After several years wandering huge distances in the ocean, most salmon return to the natal rivers where they were spawned.
 Then most of them swim up the rivers until they reach the very spawning ground that was their original birthplace.

 There are various theories about how this happens.
 One theory is that there are geomagnetic and chemical cues which the salmon use to guide them back to their birthplace.
 The fish may be sensitive to the Earth's magnetic field, which could allow the fish to orient itself in the ocean, so it can navigate back to the estuary of its natal stream.

 Salmon have a strong sense of smell.
 Speculation about whether odours provide homing cues go back to the 19th century.
 In 1951, Hasler hypothesised that, once in vicinity of the estuary or entrance to its birth river, salmon may use chemical cues which they can smell, and which are unique to their natal stream, as a mechanism to home onto the entrance of the stream.
 In 1978, Hasler and his students found that the way salmon locate their home rivers with such precision was because they could recognise its characteristic smell.
 They further demonstrated that the smell of their river becomes imprinted in salmon when they transform into smolts, just before they migrate out to sea.
 Homecoming salmon can also recognise characteristic smells in tributary streams as they move up the main river.
 They may also be sensitive to characteristic pheromones given off by juvenile conspecifics.
 There is evidence that they can "discriminate between two populations of their own species".